zukunft/zukunft.com/docs/llm/architecture.md

 `view`, `component`) extends the `sandbox` hierarchy.
 Changes by one user never overwrite shared data; user-specific overrides are stored in `*_user` tables.

+**Admin protection does not block user changes**: an object protected at admin level (or higher) can still be changed by a normal user — the change creates the user's own sandbox overlay like any other edit.
+The only thing the admin protection protects is the standard object of the owner: a normal user cannot take over the ownership (`sandbox::take_ownership`) and cannot raise or reduce the protection level (`sandbox::check_protection` in the save path).
+So never show a "can be changed only by an administrator" style message just because an object is admin protected: on a display view the user does not want to change anything, so the message is irrelevant, and on an edit view it is wrong because the user *can* change the object (as a personal overlay).
+The protection messages that are correct to show are the save-path warnings when a normal user tries to change the protection level itself (`PROTECTION_RAISE_DENIED`, `PROTECTION_REDUCE_DENIED`).

 **Configuration follows the user sandbox**: `config.yaml` is only the seed of the system configuration, which lives in the database as normal values on the config phrases (`config_numbers`, the global `$cfg`); beside it the low-level